Reward ceilings

 Daily ceiling

-Once a user's daily total reaches the ceiling, additional receipts are processed and recorded but produce zero incremental bINT for that day.
+Once a user's daily total reaches the ceiling, additional receipts are processed and recorded but produce no incremental bINT for that day.
 The ceiling resets at UTC midnight.
+These values are overridable through configuration per level and are re-tuned as the user base grows and the level distribution evolves.

 4.23 Target architecture: formula-based ceiling